Noah-Fox/Cyborg-Euchre/README.md

     node app.js

-then deploy the frontend from within game-mediator
+then deploy the frontend to port 4200 from within game-mediator

     npm run start